-BBC video report on pauper’s funerals can be viewed here.
+BBC video report on pauper’s funeral can be viewed here.
 There will always be some circumstance where there is no other way, but for many families there may be other ways in which they or their family can plan ahead.
 Councils are taking an increasingly hard line in threatening executors and family.
 The person who instructs the undertaker (which should be the executor if there is a Will, otherwise next of kin) becomes personally liable to pay the bill if the person who died doesn’t have the assets to do so.

 The only – horrible – way out is for everyone to refuse to have anything to do with arranging the funeral, and ignore the bullying.
 There may be a little bit of help available (see below) but whether you will qualify for it is often not decided for months after the funeral.
 So grieving mixed with severe financial uncertainty.